-The Wall: the band had to leave the UK for tax reasons (specifically, their managers had sunken their money into a Ponzi scheme and left them bankrupt), and recorded the album in studios in France and the USA.
+The Wall: the band had to leave the UK for tax reasons (specifically, their managers had sunk their money into a Ponzi scheme and left them bankrupt), and recorded the album in studios in France and the USA.
 Homesickness predictably ensued.
 Roger Waters started really becoming the band's dictator, and argued with producer Bob Ezrin.
 Rick Wright was fired for his refusal to cut his vacation short and rush back to the studio when the album turned out to be behind schedule, but he remained to work on the album as a session musician.
 The extravagant tour ended up losing the band money, except for Wright, who was the only "official" member to profit from the tour on the basis that he played and was paid as a session musician during the tours.

 The movie was just as bad, with Waters, director Alan Parker and animation director Gerald Scarfe constantly getting into each other's nerves.